Skip to main content

 In a section of the law that harkens back to when print media was both powerful and ubiquitous, there are even special prohibitions on the theft, by post office employees, of any newspaper or package of newspapers.
 This crime discussed in 18 U.S.C. § Section 1710, is punishable by a fine and up to a year in prison, though it is hard to imagine it occurs too often in the digital age.

-Mail theft can take the shape of many other offenses.
-They span many areas of criminal law.
-Some of the kinds of crimes that can result from stealing mail are:
+Mail theft can take the shape of other offenses and spans many areas of criminal law.
+Some of the crimes that can result from stealing mail include:

-Taking mail that isn't intended for you carries serious potential penalties, even when the theft itself was relatively innocuous.
-If you're facing prosecution for mail theft, it's a good idea to contact a local criminal defense attorney to discuss your case and learn about your options.
+Taking mail that isn’t intended for you carries serious potential penalties, even when the theft itself was relatively innocuous.
+If you’re facing prosecution for mail theft, consider contacting a local criminal defense attorney to discuss your case and learn about your options.

 If your crime is federal, your trial will be in a federal court.
 The sentencing guidelines for mail theft can be harsh and a mail theft conviction can leave a stain on your criminal record.
 Criminal charges like these can follow you for the rest of your life.